TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/Checkbox.md

 ```lua
 function Checkbox(Scope: Scope): (props: CheckboxProperties) -> Frame
 ```
-Initializes the Checkbox component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a checkbox that reacts to different states like hover, checked, indeterminate, and disabled.

 ## Default Syntax